comtechnet/theword-monorepo/packages/theword-webapp/functions/README.md

 # theword Serverless API

-`theword.wtf` provides a serverless API to make fetching data about the theword ecosystem easier.
+`theword.nft` provides a serverless API to make fetching data about the theword ecosystem easier.
 [An Insomnia manifest is provided for example.](./docs/insomnia.json)

 ## Keeping Up To Date